Dependencies Service

 method inside your class and its output will be automagically registered with the dependencies service on initialization.

-Similarly the Dependencies/States namespace contains two traits that let you automagically turn an instance inactive or disabled based on registered dependencies handlers.
+Similarly contains two traits that let you automagically turn an instance inactive or disabled based on registered dependencies handlers.

 Watch out for the SetupDependenciesAdminNoticesTrait